Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Plantaginaceae

 This pretty little wildflower manages to grow in a variety of situations.
 We find it in meadows, in hedgerows, in sparse deciduous woodland and on mountain slopes.

-There are many Veronica species and separating them requires careful inspection of many characters; for example Germander Speedwell is often confused with Veronica filiformis, commonly known as Slender Speedwell or Creeping Speedwell.
+There are many Veronica species and separating them requires careful inspection of many characters; for example Germander Speedwell is often confused with Veronica filiformis, commonly known as Slender Speedwell or Creeping Speedwell (pictured below).

 In Britain Germander Speedwell blooms from April until at least July, but the most prolific displays are nearly always in late April and early May.